vespa-engine/blog/_posts/2024-02-08-matryoshka-embeddings-in-vespa.md

 The choice of the embedding sizes (256 and 3072) in this experiment was fairly arbitrary.
 While they gave good results, we were curious: How low could we go?
 Is it beneficial to stay within the set of dimensions for which the model was trained?

-Re-embedding the content with a large number of different values for the "dimensions" parameter would be costly and extremely time-consuming.
+Re-embedding the content with a large number of different values for the "dimensions" parameter would be costly and time-consuming.
 And even if we did this (or sliced the embeddings to produce smaller embeddings ourselves), deploying a new Vespa application and importing the results into it for each value to test would be very slow.

 Fortunately the Vespa rank expression language supports [slicing](https://docs.vespa.ai/en/tensor-examples.html#slicing-with-lambda)!